 Marshall-Muze is a musician, songwriter and producer from Nigeria.
 He started singing early at a local church.
 At school, his great talent in the performing arts stood out through his expressive stage acting, dance, poetry, debates and singing.
 He was in a boy band and later in a gospel boy band named ‘The Ecclesia’ and released various songs.
 Today he is one of Nigeria's top talents and is renowned for his deep and powerful lyrics.
 Marshall, who is a graduated lawyer, is also active as a creative director, topliner and activist.

-‘Seize The Day’, written during lockdown by actor and musician Greg Wise, is sung by Heather Ella Rose in the UK, with backing vocals by Marshall Muze in Nigeria, Bass by Neipesmit in Argentina, piano by Juan Barallobres, with drums, guitar, theremin, backing vocals and all production by Lucas Avellina in Argentina.
-This lovely song is about the importance of appreciating and loving life, even when the day or the time you’re in is hard.
-It’s a folk type song that starts out small, in the circle of light that is two people, but widens out to take in the enormous change we are now facing - a whole new ordering of things - social injustice, the financial system, and the state of our planet.
-It is a hopeful song ultimately, as it acknowledges that the ‘world we wove together is unravelling now’, but says ‘take the broken lands, take the broken lives, and heal them now’.MORE LESS
+‘Seize The Day’, written during lockdown by actor and musician Greg Wise, is sung by Heather Ella Rose with backing vocals by Marshall Muze, Bass by Neipesmit, piano by Juan Barallobres and produced by Lucas Avellina.
+This song is about the importance of appreciating and loving life, even when the day or the time you’re in is hard.
+It’s a folk type song that starts out small, but widens out to take in the change we are now facing - a whole new ordering of things - social injustice, the financial system, and the state of our planet.

 ´The things that matter’ has at its heart the quote by Martin Luther King; ‘the world begins to end the day we are silent about the things that matter’.
 As the song then goes on to say, ‘our hearts can only mend, the day that we speak up about the things that matter’.
 It is ‘a call to arms’ for social justice and transformation on our planet, and a sorrowful lament for all the victims of injustice.
-In another international creative collaboration, with musicians from three continents, the song track was first created by Heather, with the chorus in place, but space in the verses for Marshall to write powerful words and melodies, and Juan to arrange, play on, and produce the overall trackMORE LESS
+The song was first created by Heather with space in the verses for Marshall and Juan to produce.

-This is a piece of art for Earth and a statement of our readiness to save our dear Planet.
+This is a piece of art for the Earth and a statement of our readiness to save our dear Planet.
 The song has a native appeal of Afro-Cuban rhythm fused with Pop/Dance and Folk style drama.
-Initiated by myself (Collekta), I intimated Marshall-Muze about it over a video call and we both appreciated the soul in the music.
-To achieve depth and resonance, the project needed a female touch from the Caribbean but couldn’t happen and we were surprised to receive the vocal expression of Poggy and the poetic consciousness of Akwasi Marley.
-A gentle reminder that there's no Planet B for humans and We can ONLY Save The World if we do it TOGETHER!!!MORE LESS
+Initiated by myself (Collekta), I intimated Marshall-Muze about it and the soul in the music.
+To achieve depth, the project needed a female touch what it received by the vocal of Poggy and the poetic consciousness of Akwasi Marley.
+A gentle reminder that there's no Planet B for humans.
+We can only Save The World if we do it together!

-This song stems from classical Reggae vibes, with iconic bass guitar grooves and drum kits.
-It carries a clearly defined message of ‘LOVE’ and the idea of looking at the world as a country on its own, regardless of our nationalities, cultures or anything that makes us look different, as human beings.
-With a chorus chanting the mantra "the world is a country, the world is a country", the nations are called onto this notion, through the solo preaching of Akwasi Marley, from Ghana, in rhythmic poetry, and Marshall Muze, from Nigeria, in his electrifying set of vocals which both performers chose to deliver in the broken english form (Pidgin english).
-The general process behind the project was a back and forth affair between Ghana and Nigeria, curated by Collekta, the moderator, who produced it, and was not shy of blessing it with some vocals too.MORE LESS
+This song stems from classical Reggae, with iconic bass guitar and drum kits.
+It carries a message of ‘LOVE’ and the idea of looking at the world as a country on its own, regardless of our nationalities, cultures or anything that makes us look different, as human beings.
+With a chorus chanting the mantra "the world is a country, the world is a country", the nations are called onto this notion, through the solo preaching of Akwasi Marley, from Ghana, in rhythmic poetry, and Marshall-Muze, from Nigeria, in his electrifying set of vocals.